 Last but not the least, have a ‘love for law’.
 I am reminded of Justice Joseph Stories’ legendary lines : “that law is a jealous mistress, and requires a long and constant courtship.
 It is not to be won by trifling favours, but by a lavish homage”.
 Once you acquire the love for law and give it your all, there is no looking back.
 It shall reward you all of your life, whether as an excellent Judge, Attorney, bureaucrat, law officer or academician !

 Wish you all the best,

-*Bharat Chugh now practices law at the Supreme Court of India and is a Partner Designate with Luthra and Luthra Law Offices.
+*Bharat Chugh now practices law at the Supreme Court of India and is a Partner with L&L Partners (formerly Luthra and Luthra Law Offices).
 He can be reached at email@example.com or firstname.lastname@example.org.